ibm-cloud-docs/vpc/backup_service_vpc_manage_policy.md

 ```
 {: pre}

-This example uses the interactive CLI to delete a backup policy by ID:
+The following example uses the interactive CLI to delete a backup policy by ID:

 ```sh
 ibmcloud is backup-policy-delete 7759199b-bc1f-448e-84fa-2aa42bde29af